 What Is Okra Stew Made Of?

 Seasonings.
-Black pepper, cinnamon, cardamom pods, bay leaves, and cloves: These are the secret to a delicious, flavourful stew.
+Black pepper, cinnamon, cardamom pods, ground coriander, bay leaves, and cloves: These are the secret to a delicious, flavourful stew.

 Tomato sauce: It increases the thickness of the stew and gives it a rich, sweet taste.